Skip to content

 For decades, human translation has been the gold standard in the industry, renowned for its accuracy, contextual understanding, and cultural sensitivity.
 Human translators bring an unparalleled depth of knowledge and experience to the table, enabling them to navigate the intricacies of language that often elude even the most advanced AI systems.

-Cultural sensitivity is another area where human translators excel.
+Also, cultural sensitivity is another area where human translators excel.
 Language is deeply intertwined with culture, and a translator’s cultural knowledge and awareness can significantly impact the quality of the translation.
 Human translators are able to navigate cultural nuances, ensuring that the translated text is appropriate and respectful, avoiding potential misunderstandings or offenses.

 It’s not rare for me to see clients relying on AI translation for business communication and end up with inappropriate or rude expressions that would easily ruin any business opportunities.
-I do understand that turning to AI is an appealing choice but you need to at least keep an eye on the quality of the output.
+I do understand that turning to AI is an appealing choice, but you need to at least keep an eye on the quality of the output.
 To access the quality, it takes professionalism and experience.

 However, human translation is not without its drawbacks.
 It is often time-consuming and can be costly, particularly for large volumes of text or specialized fields that require expert knowledge.
 The time and effort required to produce high-quality translations can lead to delays, which may not be ideal in fast-paced environments.